kuya-kukwa/my-next14-app/FORMS_README.md

 All forms use your existing NextFlix theme:
 - Glassmorphism effects (`bg-white/10`, `backdrop-blur-md`)
 - Red primary color for focus states
+- Inputs use `rounded-xl` and a 2px red-accent border by default
 - Responsive design (mobile-first)
 - Smooth transitions and animations